I have always found early child development fascinating…

 3. Don’t Compare And Compete

-As humans, it is normal for us to want our children to be the best.
+As parents, it is normal for us to want our children to be the best.

-Acceptance, patience, love and understanding are all that is required from you as a parent.
+Acceptance, patience, love and understanding are all that are required from you as a parent.

 4. Make Learning Fun

-Every word you speak and every experience you share with your young child contributes to their all-around development.
-I cannot stress how important learning through play is for your child!
+Every word you speak and every experience you share with your young child contributes to their all-round development.
+I cannot stress how important learning through play is for your child.

 5. Offering Opportunities To Learn